A semigroup-theoretic linkage theory for relative ideals: principal and canonical links: Linkage and liaison classes

-This suggests that mixed liaison classes should be understood as orbits under the group generated by these dualities, which is naturally a quotient of a dihedral group.
+This suggests that the mixed iteration of these dualities should be studied through the orbits they generate, rather than identified a priori with mixed liaison classes.

-Further structural properties of the associated semigroups $I_0^*$ and $I_0^\vee$, such as irreducibility, appear to be closely related to phenomena studied in the context of almost symmetric numerical semigroups and will be explored elsewhere.
+Further structural properties of the ideals arising from the mixed iteration of the dualities \(I\mapsto I^*\) and \(I\mapsto I^K\) appear to be closely related to almost symmetric numerical semigroups; see, for instance, \cite{GSO19}.
+These connections will be explored elsewhere.

+\paragraph{\bf Acknowledgements.} Microsoft Copilot was used to assist with English language editing and stylistic revision.
+The author takes full responsibility for the final content of the manuscript.
+The author also thanks Prof. S. Estrada for pointing out some notational and conceptual inaccuracies in the subsection on canonical links.